raysan5/raylib/CONTRIBUTING.md

 ### Sending a Pull-Request

-To send a pull-request, first of all, make sure you're sending it to **develop-branch**.
+To send a pull-request, first of all, make sure you're sending it to [develop branch](https://github.com/raysan5/raylib/tree/develop).
 Here are some other rules:

- - Make sure thee PR description clearly describes the problem and solution.
+ - Make sure the PR description clearly describes the problem and solution.
 Include the relevant issue number if applicable.
  - Don't send big pull-requests (lots of changelists), they are difficult to review.
 It's better to send small pull-request, one at a time.
  - Verify that changes don't break the build (at least on Windows platform).
-As many platforms where you can test it, the better, but don't worry if you can not test all the platforms.
+As many platforms where you can test it, the better, but don't worry if you cannot test all the platforms.

 ### raylib bindings

-Some people ported raylib to other languages in form of bindings or wrappers to the library, here it is a list with the ones I'm aware:
+Some people ported raylib to other languages in form of bindings or wrappers to the library, here is a list with the ones I'm aware of:

  - [raylib C/C++ version (default)](https://github.com/raysan5/raylib)
  - [raylib Lua binding](https://github.com/raysan5/raylib-lua)